 Mr. Kenney, welcome to the program.

-Professor LARRY KENNEY (Physiology and Kinesiology, Penn State University): Thank you very much.
+LARRY KENNEY: Thank you very much.
 Glad to be here.

 NORRIS: What are the most common heat-related symptoms?

 KENNEY: The most common heat-related symptoms are those associated with both heat exhaustion and heatstroke, and the early symptoms involve such things as goose bumps, tingling sensation in the skin, kind of a dull headache, nausea.
 Those things really portend one of those two diseases, either heat exhaustion, which is really a disease of dehydration that causes cardiovascular strain, or the more serious heat illness, heatstroke.

 NORRIS: Now, is one of the danger signs in that case when people stop sweating, if you're not sweating and you're in extreme heat, should you be concerned?